ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Ingestion fails when CBR is enabled
+{: #known_issue54941}

+When CBR is enabled, ingestion jobs fail.
+Ingestion works as expected when CBR is disabled.

 ## Access denied error in Presto and Spark queries when Hadoop Ranger service is integrated
 {: #known_issue54244}